caltechlibrary/newt/newtmustache_explained.md

 Newt Mustache is a simple, light weight template engine.
 It supports the [Mustache](https://mustache.github.io) template language.
 The way it works is you send data encoded as JSON via a POST to the Newt Mustache service.
 Newt Mustache then takes that data, processes it via a Mustache template and returns the result.

 Newt Mustache does this through Newt's YAML configuration file.
-In that file there is a `templates` property where you map the request paths to a template.
-You may also define variables embedded in the request path that will be made available to the related template.
-Similarly Newt YAML's `.applications.options` is made available to your tempalte.
-Finally you can can also define "vocabulary" in an other YAML file that can be made available for processing with your template.
+In that file there is a `templates` property where you map the request paths to templates.
+The templates are provided a set of objects that can be used int he template.
+They include the "body" of the POST, a set of "options" defined for the applications listed in your Newt YAML file.
+They can also include "vocabulary" taken from an external YAML file and variables defined in the request path for the template.

-In the Mustache template you have the following objects availabe.
+The Mustache templates have the following objects available.

 `body`
-: Holds the JSON described object recieved from the POST and encoded as content type `application/json`.
+: Holds the JSON described object received from the POST and encoded as content type `application/json`.

 `options`
 : Holds a key/value map of strings set in the Newt YAML file in the applications property.